You are leaving our Website

 Training: Security - Certification

-Participants receive a compact overview of the cybersecurity landscape.
-They learn about attack and defense mechanisms in theory and practice and train the interaction of people, organization, and technology.
-The workshop is conducted online and includes interactive elements to deepen understanding in a practical way.
+Participants receive a comprehensive overview of the cyber security landscape.
+They learn attack and defense mechanisms in theory and practice and train the interaction of human, organization and technology.
+The course introduces current threats, AI-supported attacks and defense strategies as well as current security incidents from the infosec industry.

 Start: 2025-11-11 | 10:00 am